-His work has been presented at the University of Iowa Mainstage, the University of Iowa Gallery Series, the Midtown International Theatre Festival (NYC), the Iowa New Play Festival, City Circle Acting Company (Coralville), Colorado State University at Pueblo, Newgate Theatre Company (Providence, Rhode Island), Turtle Shell Productions, and Love Creek Productions, among others.
+His plays have been presented at Theatre Unleashed, Skypilot Theatre, the University of Iowa Mainstage, the University of Iowa Gallery Series, the Midtown International Theatre Festival (NYC), the Iowa New Play Festival and Newgate Theatre Company (Providence, Rhode Island), among others.
 His radio drama Who Killed Harry Park? was recorded by Shoestring Theatre Productions and broadcast on select NPR stations.

-Greg’s full-length include Seven Days: A Fantasia on the Life of Miles Davis, A History of Bad Ideas, This Is Your Life, Bloody Lies, 2034: Basket Full of Books, i hear the loveliest music/PURPLEHOUSE, and Fond Childhood Memories.
-His one-acts include the oft-produced “Sushi,” “Family Portrait,”“The Diplomat’s Dilemma,” “The Collaborative Process,” “The World At Our Feet,” “Mnemonic Device,” the Film Noir Anthology plays, and the radio play “The Briefcase.”
+Greg’s full-length include Keith Haring: Pieces of a Life, Seven Days: A Fantasia on the Life of Miles Davis, A History of Bad Ideas, This Is Your Life, Bloody Lies, 2034: Basket Full of Books, and i scream the loveliest music.
+His one-acts include the oft-produced “Sushi,” “Family Portrait,”“The Diplomat’s Dilemma,” “Mnemonic Device,” the Film Noir Anthology plays, and the radio play “The Briefcase.”
 Several of these are collected in his evening of one-acts Absurdities.
-He wrote two scenesfor the world premiere of Obie-Award-winner David Schweitzer’s Versailles at the University of Iowa in 2007.
+He wrote two scenes for the world premiere of Obie-Award-winner David Schweitzer’s Versailles at the University of Iowa in 2007.
 He received a commission from Gil Botello in 2008.

 His one-act “Family Portrait” was a 2008 Heideman finalist at the Actors Theatre of Louisville; Bloody Lies was a 2007 finalist for Best New Script at the Midtown International Theatre Festival.
 2034 won the IRAM (University of Iowa’s best new play award) in 2006 and was a Seven Devils Semi-Finalist, and his one-act “Film Noir Anthology 1: The Sleep Demon” was a Samuel French finalist when it was directed by Rebecca Nyahay in 2005.